Chinese Desserts: 52 Sweets People from China (Actually) Enjoy

 PHOTO: CHASING FOXES

 “If you like mochi, I would suggest Tong Yun.
-It’s like mochi, a chewy rice ball, except that it’s boiled in sugar water, served hot, and usually filled with black sesame paste or peanuts.
+It’s like mochi, a chewy rice ball, except that it’s boiled in sugar water, served hot, and usually filled with nutty black sesame paste or peanuts.
 I don’t drink the sugar water (it ironically feels very not Asian, too sweet), but you can always add only a little sugar, and I’ve seen some places add osmanthus flowers which give it a really nice but light floral scent and flavor.” – burnt—–toast

 汤圆 (Tong Yun) – can be eaten plain, with fillings, and can be savory or sweet.
 Con96